gelftheshot/sorting_algorithms/README.md

 - Enhance the efficiency of the sorting algorithm.
 - Incorporate error handling for edge cases.
 - Develop user-friendly input and output methods.

+GitHub Copilot: # Quick Sort Algorithm

+This repository contains a C implementation of the Quick Sort algorithm.

+## Code Overview

+The provided code is a function that performs quick sort on an integer array.
+Quick sort is an efficient, in-place sorting algorithm that uses the divide-and-conquer strategy.
+It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+The sub-arrays are then recursively sorted.

+Here's a brief explanation of the variables used:

+- `init` and `end`: Indicate the start and end of the array or sub-array.
+- `array`: The array to be sorted.
+- `size`: The size of the array.

+The `quick_sort` function is the main function that calls the `quick` function, which performs the actual sorting.
+The `Lomuto_part` function is used to partition the array around the pivot.

+## Next Steps

+- Improve the efficiency of the sorting algorithm.
+- Add error handling for edge cases.
+- Implement user-friendly input and output methods.

+GitHub Copilot: # Shell Sort Algorithm

+This repository includes a C implementation of the Shell Sort algorithm.

+## Overview of the Code

+The provided code is a function that performs shell sort on an integer array.
+Shell Sort is a generalized version of insertion sort.
+It first sorts elements far apart from each other and successively reduces the interval between the elements to be compared.
+The interval between the elements is gradually decreased based on the sequence used.
+In this implementation, the sequence is calculated using the formula `h = h * 3 + 1`.

+Here's a brief explanation of the variables used:

+- `n`: The size of the array.
+- `h`: The interval or gap between the elements to be compared.
+- `i`, `j`, `k`: Loop counters.
+- `temp`: A temporary variable used for swapping elements.
+- `array`: The array to be sorted.
+- `size`: The size of the array.

+## Next Steps

+- Enhance the efficiency of the sorting algorithm.
+- Incorporate error handling for edge cases.
+- Develop user-friendly input and output methods.